CALENDAR Timeline in process

 (HFA, '96, p.20)(AHD, p.204)

-in 1867.
-It was a US lodge for promoting the inter-ests of agriculture.
+founded in 1867.
+It was a US lodge for promoting the interests of

 (HFA, '96, p.44)(WUD, 1994, p.615)